How To Propagate Philodendron Birkin? 3 Best Methods

 Step 2: Remove the plant from the pot

-Lift the green out and gently shake the potting blend around the root.
-The best way to soften the substrate is to use your fingers to separate the roots carefully.
+After locating those different sections, you need to remove your philodendron from the pot to split the root systems.
+Lift the greens out and gently shake the potting mix around the root.
+The best way to soften the substrate is to use your fingers to carefully separate the roots.

 Step 3: Split the sections

-Sometimes, you may need to slice the soil around the green to split them more easily.
-It’s OK to do so, yet ensure each section has a robust root system that helps with an accomplished propagation.
+It may be necessary to cut off the weird roots if they don’t tangle easily, but you should succeed in pulling apart the sections without much effort.
+Sometimes, you may need to slice the soil around the greens to split them more easily.
+It’s OK to do so, but ensure each section has a robust root system that helps with successful propagation.
+When splitting those sections, it’s better to use shears than tear the green apart since this can destroy it badly.

 Step 4: Reposition the parent plant

 Place the parent plant back in its previous pot.
 After that, determine whether to place the offshoots straight in the potting blend or in the water first.
+It depends on your cutting’s size and the root system’s maturity.
+If the offshoots have pretty mature roots, they will develop fine in the potting mix.
+But if the roots feel like they need more time to grow, we suggest positioning them in the water before the potting mix.

-Step 5: Maintain a periodical care routine
+Step 5: Maintain a periodic care routine

+Once your cuttings settle in the fresh soil mix, you can continue the usual maintenance routine applied to other Birkins.
 If you transfer them to water first, it’s necessary to refresh the water once every few days and move them to the potting blend once they’ve matured.

 How To Care For Your Philodendron Birkin Properly?